Skip to main content

 User Visits Store

-When a customer visits your store, their browser requests product images.
-The CDN serves them from the nearest server - Tokyo for Japanese customers, London for UK customers, etc.
+A customer visits your store and requests images.
+The CDN automatically serves them from the nearest server.
+Japanese customer?
+Tokyo server.
+UK customer?
+London server.
+Simple.

 3